uoftgasa/uoftgasa.github.io/markdown/index.md

 ## GASA
 [**Table of Contents**](#table-of-contents)

 GASA is the Graduate Astronomy Student Association, and all astronomy graduate students are members unless they choose to opt out.
 GASA represents the interests and concerns of graduate students to the rest of the department.
 The full scope of the organization is most clear when the variety of associated positions are listed.
-All members of GASA are encouraged to take on one of the positions below, even in their first year.
+All members of GASA are encouraged to take on at least one of the positions below, even in their first year, as an individual position usually represents a fairly minimal time commitment.

 ### GASA Positions

 To see who currently holds these positions, check the [GASA website](http://www.astro.utoronto.ca/~gasa/).
+Parenthetical numbers next to a position imply multiple people can hold the position simultaneously.
 - **Executive Team**
 	- President
 		- Leader of GASA, the president represents GASA in department discussion (particularly faculty meetings), and serves as a first point of contact for anyone wishing to solicit graduate student opinion or support.